terrycojones/tcr-crossings/README.md

 * Add name tooltips to the crossing markers?
 * Add an icon that when tapped zooms the map to show where you are.
-* Get full list of crossings into app and store it into sqlite?
+* <s>Get full list of crossings into app and store it into sqlite?
 This would then mean people would have to stop adding crossing details to the Google docs spreadsheet.
-Probably better to leave this alone.
+Probably better to leave this alone.</s>
 * Add a refresh button on the comment list?
 * Possibly add login (likely via Python social auth).
 * Restrict the ability to add a comment to logged-in users?